 Figure 24: M24a Mediation Analysis

-5.5.2 Prediction 4.b: Team Click mediates the relationship between Team Performance Expectations and Social Bonding
+5.5.2 Prediction 4b: Team Click mediates the relationship between Team Performance Expectations and Social Bonding

 Post-Tournament Results of the analyses above also demonstrate a significant positive relationship between Team Performance Expectations and Team Click.
 The model generated for relationships between between Team Performance Expectations and Social Bonding, however, was not robust to the demands of model assumptions.
-Nonetheless, mediation analysis was used to test the possibility that Team Click mediated the effects of Team Performance Expectations on Social Bonding.
+Nonetheless, a mediation analysis was used to test the possibility that Team Click mediated the effects of Team Performance Expectations on Social Bonding.

-Results of the mediation analysis revealed significant average indirect effect of Team Performance Expectations on Social Bonding attributable to Team Click, β=.36,95%CI=0.17,0.62,p<.0001.
-When controlling for the effect of Team Click on Social Bonding, the average direct effect between Team Performance Expectations and Social Bonding was no longer significant, β=−.07,95%CI=−.27,.12,p=.84 (see Figure ?).
-The total effect of the model was significant β=.29,95%CI=.02,.57,p=.04.
-This model, as with model 4.a above, indicated that Team Click fully mediated the relationship between Team Performance Expectations and Social Bonding.
+The mediation analysis revealed a significant average indirect effect of Team Performance Expectations on Social Bonding attributable to Team Click, β=.36,95%CI=0.17,0.62,p<.0001.
+When controlling for the effect of Team Click on Social Bonding, the average direct effect between Team Performance Expectations and Social Bonding was no longer significant (β=−.07,95%CI=−.27,.12,p=.84 (see Figure ?)).
+Similar to model 4a above, the total effect of the model was significant (β=.29,95%CI=.02,.57,p=.04), indicating that Team Click fully mediated the relationship between Team Performance Expectations and Social Bonding.

 Again, the results of this mediation model should be treated with caution, given the fact that the mediation model is composed of a non-robust statistical model (i.e., path ‘‘‘’c”).